Social Work and Human Rights: Report from My Study Abroad

-Editor’s Note: This is the first of a series of blog posts by University of Buffalo School of Social Work MSW student Kristen Hibit, reporting on her recent human rights study abroad course in Germany.
+Editor’s Note: This is the first of a two-part series of posts by University of Buffalo School of Social Work MSW student Kristen Hibit, reporting on her recent human rights study abroad course in Germany.

 This course, “Global Seminar on Human Rights an Social Work,” is taught by Dr. Elisabeth Reichert, Professor of Social Work at Southern Illinois University at Carbondale.
 Much of Dr. Reichert’s research focuses on the importance and integration of human rights in social work and policy practice.
 Dr. Reichert is a friend to the University at Buffalo School of Social Work, as she participated in our inSocialWork Podcast Series, interviewed by Dr. Diane Elze, on “Social Work and Human Rights.”
 In it, she spoke about the history of human rights and how international education can foster a deeper understanding of those rights.

 Reichert’s course emphasizes the importance of this understanding in order to improve and uphold human rights.
 The course is carried out through site visits to NGOs (non-governmental organizations), to learn how a human rights approach is utilized in their mission and service implementation.
 After each site visit, our group convened to process and discuss the relation to human rights and the cross-cultural service practices.
 There were 12 of us in our course group, all from different universities and regions of the US, studying social work and other behavioral sciences.